fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 The best advice I have ever heard on the subject is as follows.
-The tech gurus are not in your team, they are not writing your code but your coworkers are.
+The tech gurus are not in your team, they are not writing your code.
+Your coworkers are.
 Winning a battle of who has the right idea of what a best practice means is useless if your end up getting fired because people are sick of endless debates about